Current areas of focus

 While the incidence of cancer is rapidly increasing in LMICs and changing dietary patterns play an important role, grant proposals on nutrition and cancer submitted by LMICs scientists rarely qualify for funding.
 Working with Wageningen University and a newly formed group of African scientists within the African Nutrition Society, Cancer and Nutrition in Africa (CANA), the aim has been to develop an online course to improve grant writing capabilities across Africa in the first instance, as an imperative for the development of a high quality, relevant and context specific research programme in this region.
 The longer-term ambition is to develop a series of studies across the continent using standardised and validated methodologies that together will create the equivalent of an EPIC (European Prospective Investigation into Nutrition and Cancer) for Africa.

 The Cancer and Nutrition Epidemiology in Africa online grant writing course is based on experience of similar courses within Wageningen University and intends to cover various aspects of grant writing such as formulating a research question, designing the most appropriate study, calculating study size, planning and budget, as well as other training skills relevant for grant writing.
 A pilot study was conducted early in 2021 as part of Wageningen University’s ongoing distance learning programme, offering a chance to evaluate and refine the course at an early stage.
 CANA is made up of a group of extremely enthusiastic and committed African scientists who themselves completed the first pilot study.
 With support from Wageningen University and ICONIC, CANA then planned and led two further pilot courses modified to be sensitive to the African context, offered in West Africa later in 2021 and 2022.
-A further course was offered in 2023, which saw twelve participants enrolled and broader representation from across Africa (Kenya, Ghana, Nigeria, Botswana and Uganda).
-The team also recruited participants from previous cohorts as assistants to support them in the course delivery – this was a positive indication of the enthusiasm and commitment of these participants to the longer-term ambition.
+Further courses have been offered in 2023 and 2024, with broader representation from across Africa (Kenya, Ghana, Nigeria, Botswana, Uganda, Rwanda and Ethiopia).
+The team has also recruited participants from previous cohorts as assistants to support them in the course delivery.

 Participants have expressed how beneficial the course has been for them, addressing specific challenges experienced in LMICs and enabling them to feel more confident in writing grant proposals.
 The online course will be offered each year to African scientists who want to gain knowledge and experience with writing grant proposals in this specialist area.

 Developing a Quality Assurance Framework for Cancer and Nutrition